guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint enables data monitoring for an existing data source by the data source name (data_name), it requires a POST call with the following information:**

-- ``"data_name": name of the data source``
+- ``"data_name":`` name of the data source
-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+- ``"update_comment":`` Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update

 *External:*